CSCD01/team_04-project/deliverable/4/design.md

 ## Planned Implementation ##

-Here we will write in more detail how we plan to implement the changes described in **Design Choices**.
+Here we will write in more detail how we plan to implement the changes described above.
 There, we detailed 4 changes we were going to make.

 1. Create a special symbol in the case of a `nan` error range.
 2. Allow the user to specify how the `inf` and `nan` error range is represented.